Integrating curation into scientific publishing to train AI models: Discussion

 \section{Discussion}

-The SourceData-NLP is a unique dataset in the field of cell and molecular biology.
-It was created by embedding a systematic data curation process within the publishing workflow.
-The construction of the dataset is a annotation process, encompassing figure partitioning, biological entity tagging, external identifier linking, and categorization based on experimental roles.
-The curation process focused on the figures in the published papers, which are directly linked to the experimental evidence presented.
-The resulting annotations encapsulate key elements of the experimental design that the reported scientific data.
+The SourceData-NLP shows the benefits of integrating curation within the publishing process.
+Through our figure-centric annotation approach, we have produced one of the most extensive NER and NEL datasets currently available in the field of molecular biology and life sciences.
+The scale and utility of SourceData-NLP for training large language models emphasizes the potential of this approach to enhance the accessibility and reusability of scientific data but also accelerates the development of AI tools for scientific discovery.

-The merits of integrating curation within the publishing process are underscored by the dataset's scale and utility in training large language models.
-This sustained curation effort has enabled the production of one of the most extensive NER and NEL datasets currently available in the field of molecular biology and life sciences, emphasizing the potential of this approach.
+By focusing the annotations on figures, as opposed to processing papers in their full length, the curation effort was manageable and could be sustained over an extended period.
+Moreover, by concentrating on figures, we created a unique multimodal dataset that links the images of individual experimental results shown in figure panels to the corresponding segments of their captions.
+This innovative structure enables exploring novel AI tasks, such as figure-caption matching, image-based information retrieval, and multimodal vector representations.

 The SourceData-NLP contains more than 600,000 disambiguated entities present in 62,543 annotated figure panels from 3,223 papers, making it a useful resource for training NLP models.
 Its diverse representation of biomedical entities ensures that resultant models are adept at addressing challenges inherent to the field.
-To facilitate the access of researchers to SourceData-NLP and assist the advancement of biomedical NER and NEL methods, we provide the source code to the raw data\footnote{https://github.com/source-data/soda-data}, machine-learning ready data\footnote{https://huggingface.co/datasets/EMBO/SourceData}, and models generated\footnote{https://github.com/source-data/soda-model}.
+To facilitate researchers' access to SourceData-NLP and assist the advancement of biomedical NER and NEL methods, we provide the source code for the raw data, machine-learning-ready data, and models generated.